Skip to main content

 To make sure Paraplatin is safe for you, tell your doctor if you have ever had:

 Carboplatin may harm an unborn baby.
-Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.
+Use birth control and tell your doctor if you become pregnant.

 How is Paraplatin given?

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Paraplatin is injected.
+Tell your medical caregivers if you feel any burning or pain when Paraplatin is injected.

-Paraplatin can increase your risk of bleeding or infection.
-You will need frequent medical tests.
-Your cancer treatments may be delayed based on the results.
+You may get infections or bleed more easily.
+You may need frequent medical tests and your cancer treatments may be delayed based on the results.

 Your kidney and liver function may also need to be tested.